lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

    .. literalinclude:: path/to/example.py
       :language: py

-The source path can either be relative to the reST document, or relative to the documentation root by prefixing the with path '/'.
+The source path can either be relative to the reST document or relative to the documentation root by prefixing the path with ``/``.

 The ``literalinclude`` directive also supports ``code-block`` fields, such as ``name`` and ``emphasize-lines``.
 In addition, you can selective include ranges of lines with the ``lines`` field.